-- Credit Committee:
+- Credit Committee;

 - Assets and Liabilities Committee;

-- Internal Control Committee:
+- Internal Control Committee;

 - New Activity/Transactions Committee.

-Regulations on Banking Risks Capital Management defines significant risks as risks associated with the Bank's key areas of operations realisation of which may result in significant direct and indirect losses, impact assessment of capital adequacy and the opportunities available to achieve budget targets and objectives.
+Strategy on Banking Risks Capital Management defines significant risks as risks associated with the Bank's key areas of operations realisation of which may result in significant direct and indirect losses, impact assessment of capital adequacy and the opportunities available to achieve financial targets and objectives.

-Depending on the activity, scale, specifics of the Bank's operations, the Bank's significant risks in 2019 included credit risk, market risk, liquidity risk, operational risk, interest rate risk in the banking portfolio and concentration risks.
+Depending on the activity, scale, specifics of the Bank's operations, the Bank's significant risks in 2020 included credit risk, market risk, liquidity risk, operational risk, interest rate risk in the banking portfolio and concentration risks.
+Starting from December 2020 Bank recognised counterparty risk as a significant one within annual Risk ID process.